 - 2 tablespoons lemon zest

 - 1 teaspoon vanilla extract

 - ¼ cup sour cream (60 ml) room temperature

 - ¼ cup milk (50 ml) I prefer to use 2% or whole, room temperature

 - ¼ cup fresh lemon juice (60 ml)

 - 1 cup unsalted butter (226 grams) softened

 - ¼ teaspoon salt

-- Preheat the oven to 350F degrees and line a muffin pan with muffin papers.
+- Preheat the oven to 325F (170C) degrees and line a muffin pan with muffin papers.
 You will end up with 12-14 cupcakes for this recipe.